 Wrapping up

 Overclocking your computer’s processor is a simple and effective way to increase performance.
 However, it is important to get educated completely about the process and understand the potential risks before moving forward.
-So, we hope that this article has helped you understand the rewards and risks of CPU overclocking.
+So, we hope that this article has helped you understand the rewards and risks of CPU overclocking with our guide.